-- 91. The Czechoslovak crisis of August 1968 has both streng hened the will of Romania to preserve what independence it has won during the past from the USSR while making it abundantly clear just how quickly that independence can be destroyed.
-Romania will therefore have to be extremely cautious in executing any moves which could be interpreted by the USSR as dangerous to the unity of the communist countries.
-This will certainly be true with respect to Romania's apparent determination to trade with non-communist countries where such trade is to the economic advantage of Romania. - 92.
-Romania has long resisted COMECON pressure to have Romania remain a supplier of grain and raw materials for the East European communist countries.
-In an effort to industrialize its economy as rapidly as possible, Romania has sought to expand trade relations with the developed countries of the West.
-Consequently, Romania has tied the success of her industrialization programme largely to imports of advanced capital equipment from non-communist countries.
-As the following table illustrates, Romania exceeds all other COMECON countries in its dependence on trade conducted with the West.
+- 92. The Czechoslovak crisis of August 1968 has both strengthened the will of Rumania to preserve what independence it has won during the past from the USSR, while making it abundantly clear just how quickly that independence can be destroyed.
+Rumania will therefore have to be extremely cautious in executing any moves which could be interpreted by the USSR as dangerous to the unity of the Communist countries.
+This will certainly be true with respect to Rumania's apparent determination to trade with non-Communist countries where such trade is to the economic advantage of Rumania. - 93.
+Rumania has long resisted COMECON pressure to have Rumania remain a supplier of grain and raw materials for the East European Communist countries.
+In an effort to industrialise its economy as rapidly as possible, Rumania has sought to expand trade relations with the developed countries of the West.
+Consequently, Rumania has tied the success of her industrialisation programme largely to imports of advanced capital equipment from non-Communist countries.
+As the following table illustrates, Rumania exceeds all other COMECON countries in its dependence on trade conducted with the West.